gtloy15/time-tracking/README.md

 1. Username = {Windows username}
 2. Browser = {Preferred browser.
 Can be one of the following: Chrome, Safari, Edge, Firefox}
 3. BrowserDriverPath = {Local directory path where you installed your browser's driver}
-4. TogglApiToken = {API token for Toggl found in account settings}
+4. TogglApiKey = {API token for Toggl found in account settings}
 5. TogglEmail = {Email address used to sign into Toggl}
-6. TogglWorkspaceId = {No longer needed}